 The major highlight of the National Park is Taroko Gorge.
 The gorge itself is made up of metamorphic rock such as marble and has had a huge canyon carved down.
 Its surface is remarkable as it is steep, you can get 3400 meters above sea level in just 60 Km.

-With its gigantic tree-filled rocky cliffs towering over the Liwu River, it's no wonder why this area of the Park captures people’s attention so easily.
-Standing among the massive mountains of the Gorge will make you feel small, and you will find a new respect for the power of nature.
+With its gigantic tree-filled rocky cliffs towering over the Liwu River, it's no wonder why this area of the park captures people’s attention so easily.

 The original residents of Taroko are the Truku tribe, one of the 16 officially recognized Taiwanese aboriginal tribes who named the area in their own language.
 These tribes are an integral part of the Island's culture and a heritage for domestic ones.